Hi, I’m Miriam!

 • Schirmer, M., & Stewens, P. (2023, July).
 Natural Language Processing in Genocide Studies.
 16th Biennial Meeting of the International Association of Genocide Scholars (IAGS).
 Barcelona, Spain.

 • Schirmer, M., & Pfeffer, J. (2023, June).
-The Genocide Transcript Corpus Revisited.
+The Genocide Transcript Corpus.
 Conference of the Research Group International Relations of the German Political Science Association.
 Friedrichshafen, Germany.

 • Schirmer, M. (2023, March).
 Mixed Methods in Genocide Research.
 German Digital Humanities Conference (DHd).
 Trier, Germany.